Pimco 'BOND' ETF flows stagnating as asset class grows

-NEW YORK (Reuters) - One of the most popular actively managed ETFs, the Pimco Total Return Active Exchange-Traded Fund, has seen its assets stagnate as investors have gravitated toward rival funds and lower-cost passive bond ETFs, Morningstar data show.
+NEW YORK, April 13 (Reuters) - One of the most popular actively managed ETFs, the Pimco Total Return Active Exchange-Traded Fund, has seen its assets stagnate as investors have gravitated toward rival funds and lower-cost passive bond ETFs, Morningstar data show.

 In the first quarter the fund, also known as BOND, posted net withdrawals of $37.6 million while the overall bond ETF sector attracted over $33 billion, including $7 billion for the intermediate-term bond category, Morningstar said.